Mac Terminal Customization with Oh-My-ZSH and powerlevel10k

 typeset -g POWERLEVEL9K_OS_ICON_BACKGROUND=0

-• Change default and privileged context from user@hostname to user
+- Change default and privileged context from

 1